Joshua-W-madden/Iranian-Churn/readme.txt

         meaning that one age group was not representated within the churned population but was evident within the nonchurned population

 logistic.py is the logistic regression file.
+    this file also includes the random forest algorithm with the data comparing the two algorithms
+        - the confusion matrix
+        - ROC graph comparing the two
+        - and the precision of each accoring to their accuracy of churn rates assumptions

 Independent observations: Each data point is assumed to be independent of the others means there should be no correlation or dependence between the input samples.
 Binary dependent variables: It takes the assumption that the dependent variable must be binary, means it can take only two values.
 For more than two categories SoftMax functions are used.